 Day 2 LONGYEARBYEN

-Day 5 EAST SVALBARD NATURE RESERVE - SOUTH SPITSBERGEN NATIONAL PARK
+Day 6 - 8 EASTERN SVALBARD NATURE RESERVE - SOUTH SPITSBERGEN NATIONAL PARK

-Edgoya is the third largest island in the Svalbard Archipelago.
-On its western shores the landscape is largely un-glaciated, unlike most other places on the east side of Spitsbergen.
+We continue on to Edgeøya, the third-largest island in the Svalbard archipelago.
+On its western shores, the landscape is largely un-glaciated, unlike most other places on the east side of Spitsbergen.
 Kapp Lee is a wonderful site where you will find cultural heritage from all eras of human exploration of Svalbard.

-We continue to the South Cape Land - the southernmost tip of Spitsbergen.
-Hornsund displays large variations in landscape and geology within short distances.
+We make our way to the southern cape and the southernmost tip of Spitsbergen, where Hornsund hosts a wonderfully varied landscape and geology.
 Ice being pushed into the fjord early in the season attracts polar bears that hunt on the floes, so with a bit of luck, we may spot some of these magnificent predators.

-Unfortunately, every good explorer voyage comes to an end.
-You may sense that time has passed faster than expected.
-Lingering is the subtle exhilaration of having spent time on top of the globe, just a few hundred miles from the Geographic North Pole.
-An early morning transfer brings you to the airport for your flight back to Oslo.
+Every good explorer's voyage comes to an end.
+You will probably sense that time has passed faster than expected.
+Many report a subtle exhilaration due to having taken a journey to the very top of the globe, just a few hundred miles from the Geographical North Pole.
+The transfer vehicle takes you early in the morning to the airport for your flight back to Oslo.